d3s-trento/contiki-uwb/README.md

 - `SAMU_RESTART` puts the radio to sleep and automatically restarts at the beginning of the next epoch while maintaining synchronization between nodes

 ### Silvers
 The "time" of a SAMU schedule is expressed in _slivers_.
 They determine when the next SAMU action (RX, TX, ...) will be performed, are included in the SAMU header, and can be used by a receiver to synchronize to the transmitter.
-An actions has a certain duration in slivers, which can be adjusted on a per-action fashion for maximum flexibility.
+An action has a certain duration in slivers, which can be adjusted on a per-action fashion for maximum flexibility.

 ### Examples
 Reception example: